dreamyang-liu/dreamyang-liu.github.io/OFFLINE_USAGE.md

 ## Common Network-Related Issues

-When running the blog locally without internet access, you might see errors like:
+When running the blog locally without internet access, you might see errors or warnings like:

 ```
 GET https://polyfill.io/v3/polyfill.min.js?features=es6 net::ERR_NAME_NOT_RESOLVED
+Could not load polyfill from CDN.
+LaTeX rendering may be limited.
 GET https://via.placeholder.com/800x400 net::ERR_NAME_NOT_RESOLVED
 ```

-These errors occur because the blog is trying to load resources from external CDNs or websites.
+These messages occur because the blog is trying to load resources from external CDNs or websites. **These warnings are expected when running offline** and don't indicate a problem with the blog itself.
+The fallback mechanisms will ensure the blog still functions properly, though some features like LaTeX rendering might have limited functionality.

 ## Built-in Fallbacks